Auction Tips

 • Train your event team.
 Your event team is likely composed of staff members and volunteers.
 But how do you know how many volunteers to recruit?
 When your guests all register in advance, you'll know how big your audience is and can recruit and train the right number of volunteers to meet your guests' needs.

 You can speed up the registration process for regular auction attendees by using a platform with universal accounts.
-Then, when previous guests sign up for events in the future, they won't need to re-enter their personal or financial information and can get straight to bidding
+Then, when previous guests sign up for events in the future, they won't need to re-enter their personal or financial information and can get straight to bidding.

 Example Silent Auction Rules Template